wasanalowayed/heart-disease-detection-decision-tree/README.md

 # Table of Contents:

 - Introduction
-- Describe The Decision Trees Algorithm
+- Describe The Decision Tree Algorithm
 - Steps of The Algorithm
 - Actors